JerBouma/ThePassiveInvestor/README.md

 With this program and the accompanying spreadsheet, I wish to make investment decisions easier to make and manage.

 ## Functionality
+In this section a brief overview and instruction is given on the program as well as the spreadsheet.

 ### The Program
 The program is able to output an overview of each fund on a seperate sheet.
 In this overview the following data is shown: